Who we are and how to contact us

 - Public information such as County Court Judgments, decrees and bankruptcies

 Chetwood uses soft searches, also known as 'quotation searches', to work out whether you're approved for our products.
 We'll only register a full search once you've set up your Direct Debit and given us permission to do so.
 When CRAs receive a full search from us they will place a search footprint on your credit file that may be seen by other credit providers.

 When we carry out a full credit search on you when you apply for a product, Fraud Prevention Agencies (see the section on FPAs below) will keep a log of the searches that we've carried out.

 We'll also inform the CRAs about your settled accounts.
 If you borrow and don't repay in full and on time, CRAs will record any outstanding debt and they may share this information with other organisations.

 This is explained in more detail by following the links below:

-The personal information we've collected from you will be shared with fraud prevention agencies who will use it to:
+The personal data we've collected from you will be shared with fraud prevention agencies (and CRAs) who will use it to:

 - Prevent fraud